-"Our Performance Intermediates business is a major producer of C4 chemicals," he elaborates.
+"Evonik Oxeno is a major producer of C4 chemicals," he elaborates.
 "We have been producing C4 chemicals for more than 50 years.
 With this experience, we have developed a cross-site production network that is unique in the world.
 In Marl and Antwerp, we process around two million metric tons of raw material per year.
 This corresponds to five tank cars per hour."

 "And besides being huge, it's also complex.
-The C4 stream is in fact a side-stream, processing the leftovers from ethylene and propylene production.
-But these raw materials vary a lot in concentration, depending on the cracker operation mode.
+The C4 stream is, in fact, a side-stream, processing the leftovers from polyethylene and polypropylene production.
+However, these raw materials vary a lot in concentration, depending on the cracker operation mode.
 This presents a major challenge to our planning process."

-Kochanek also notes that in the C4 stream, prices of raw material and products are subject to significant variations, which further complicate matters: "We negotiate pricing formulas with our suppliers and customers, where we agree on different factors such as which concentrations to consider."
+Kochanek also notes that in the C4 stream, prices of raw materials and products are subject to significant variations, which further complicate matters: "We, in fact, negotiate pricing formulas with our suppliers and customers, where we agree on factors that influence price, such as the brand of naphtha or the different concentrations."
+"The composition of our raw materials is very variable, and that complicates how we plan the production processes that follow."